Below, doctors and epidemiologists answer five common questions regarding the safety of the COVID vaccine for pregnant women.

-None of the vaccines to date—and this includes the Pfizer, Moderna, and Johnson & Johnson vaccines—have been formally tested on pregnant women to confirm their safety.
-“None of the trials included women who were actively trying to conceive or already pregnant/breastfeeding,” says Lucky Sekhon, MD, fertility specialist and board-certified OB/GYN. “[Excluding pregnant/breastfeeding women] is standard practice for any clinical trial studying a new therapy [or] drug.”
-(This is typically because researchers don’t know how a drug could potentially impact the health or development of a fetus.)
+That said, none of the vaccines to date—and this includes the Pfizer, Moderna, and Johnson & Johnson vaccines—have been formally tested on pregnant women.
+"None of the trials included women who were actively trying to conceive or already pregnant/breastfeeding," says Lucky Sekhon, MD, fertility specialist and board-certified OB/GYN. "[Excluding pregnant/breastfeeding women] is standard practice for any clinical trial studying a new therapy [or] drug."
+(This is typically because researchers don't know how a drug could potentially impact the health or development of a fetus.)

-Also worth noting: Around two dozen women inadvertently conceived during the Pfizer vaccine trial, and Dr. Sekhon says they are being monitored.
-A significant number of pregnant women have also opted to get the vaccine since it’s become available in the U.S. “So far, there are no red flags or concerning data coming out of the 10,000 pregnant women who have received the vaccine thus far,” says Dr. Sekhon.
+Also worth noting: Around two dozen women inadvertently conceived during the Pfizer vaccine trial, and Dr. Sekhon says.
+A significant number of pregnant women have also opted to get the vaccine since it's become available in the U.S. "So far, there are no red flags or concerning data coming out of the 10,000 pregnant women who have received the vaccine thus far," says Dr. Sekhon.
 All in all, fairly promising (although not totally conclusive) signs of the safety of these vaccines for pregnant women.

 2. What are the potential risks of getting the vaccine for pregnant people?

-3. Since some of the vaccines utilize different technologies, is one type of vaccine potentially safer than another?
+3. Since some vaccines utilize different technologies, is one type of vaccine potentially safer than another?

 New vaccines utilizing different, non-mRNA technologies are forthcoming.
-Johnson & Johnson, for example, recently completed its Phase 3 trials on its COVID-19 vaccine, which uses different technology to the same effect.
-The new vaccine (which is being now considered by the FDA for emergency use authorization) sends the genetic code for the SARS-CoV-2 protein into cells by injecting the body with an adenovirus (a common virus, such as that which causes a cold) that’s been modified so that it can enter cells but not alter them or replicate.
+Johnson & Johnson, for example, sends the genetic code for the SARS-CoV-2 protein into cells by injecting the body with an adenovirus (a common virus, such as that which causes a cold) that's been modified so that it can enter cells but not alter them or replicate.
 While this vaccine has not been tested on pregnant women either, other vaccines using the same adenovirus technology have been given to women who got pregnant during those trials.
-Johnson & Johnson has reportedly said there is no concerning evidence of ill effects as a result, so theoretically the risks would be similar with this new COVID-19 vaccine, too.
-The AstraZeneca and Novavax vaccines (not yet approved for use in the U.S.) also utilize a weakened adenovirus that’s been modified to look like SARS-CoV-2.
+Johnson & Johnson has reportedly said there is no concerning evidence of ill effects as a result, so theoretically, the risks would be similar with this new COVID-19 vaccine, too.
+The AstraZeneca and Novavax vaccines (not yet approved for use in the U.S.) also utilize a weakened adenovirus that's been modified to look like SARS-CoV-2.

 Want to learn more about how vaccines work?
 A biochemist breaks it down for Well+Good:

-As for whether or not adenovirus versions of the vaccine are potentially safer for pregnant women than the Moderna or Pfizer vaccines, or vice versa, Dr. Al-Marayati says it’s probably too soon to tell.
-Dr. Sekhon is more bullish in her response, however, which is a hard “no” with respect to whether there’s any safety difference between the two.
-“All of the major vaccines use either mRNA or inactivated virus delivered by the common cold virus or an inactivated protein subunit of the COVID-19 virus,” she says.
-“None of the vaccines are live virus vaccines, which are contraindicated in pregnancy and considered a danger.”
+As for whether or not adenovirus versions of the vaccine are potentially safer for pregnant women than the Moderna or Pfizer vaccines, or vice versa, Dr. Sekhons says there's no safety difference between the two.
+"All of the major vaccines use either mRNA or inactivated virus delivered by the common cold virus or an inactivated protein subunit of the COVID-19 virus," she says.
+"None of the vaccines are live virus vaccines, which are contraindicated in pregnancy and considered a danger."

 4. How are expert organizations and OB/GYNs advising pregnant women regarding the vaccine at present?

-From there, experts say it’s a personal decision each individual has to make for themselves.
-“I advise [patients] to weigh their personal risks of COVID-19—increased risk of severe disease, hospitalization, need for mechanical ventilation, and death as a pregnant woman who catches COVID-19, and the increased risk of preterm delivery prior to 37 weeks—which may also include their risk/threat level…against the risks of the unknown,” says Dr. Sekhon.
-“My personal viewpoint, having reviewed the data at hand and the indirect evidence versus what we know about COVID-19 in pregnancy, is that all pregnant women should strongly consider taking the vaccine.”
+From there, experts say it's important to note that pregnant people are at increased risk for COVID-19.
+"I advise [patients] to weigh their personal risks of COVID-19—increased risk of severe disease, hospitalization, need for mechanical ventilation, and death as a pregnant woman who catches COVID-19, and the increased risk of preterm delivery prior to 37 weeks—which may also include their risk/threat level...against the risks of the unknown," says Dr. Sekhon.
+"My personal viewpoint, having reviewed the data at hand and the indirect evidence versus what we know about COVID-19 in pregnancy, is that all pregnant women should strongly consider taking the vaccine."

 "My personal viewpoint, having reviewed the data at hand and the indirect evidence versus what we know about COVID-19 in pregnancy, is that all pregnant women should strongly consider taking the vaccine." —Lucky Sekhon, MD, OB/GYN